ai773/spring-2022/classes/18-Discussion Tools.md

 # Admin (5 min)

-# Follow-up
-Activity results: visualization
+# Activity results: visualization (10 mins)
+- pick three examples, ask students about the design and its rationale
+- class discussion: "difficulty in capturing the process"
+	- picking the right metrics is hard.
+	- actually collecting data for things that matter is hard.

-# Collaboration (continued)
+# Collaboration (continued) (15 mins)
 - Open Science with Polymath
 - Show TED talk by Michael Nielson for the first few minutes
+- Activity: explore what makes collaboration possible with these tools and community setup?
 - Discussion: what makes it work / not work?
 	- Derive desirable system features and guidelines